novastone-media/MQTT-Client-Framework/ISSUE_TEMPLATE.md

  - MQTTClient version:
  - MQTT Broker used: mosquitto, HiveMQ, vernemq, ... <!-- delete the ones that do not apply -->

+### Link to logs

+Create a [GIST](https://gist.github.com) which is a paste of your logs, and link them here.
+Please do _NOT_ paste your full logs here, it will make issue very long and hard to read!

 ### Steps to reproduce
 <!-- Tell us step-by-step how the issue can be triggered.
 Please include connection details to your test broker -->
 1. <!-- step 1 -->